 Those who have a heart condition or chest pain and a history of cocaine use should talk with their doctor before using beta-blockers.
 This is because there is some debate about whether or not it is safe to use them in these circumstances.

 People with diabetes, especially hypoglycemia, should monitor their blood sugar regularly.
-This is because beta-blockers can obstruct signs of low blood sugar, such as a rapid heartbeat.
+Beta-blockers can obstruct signs of low blood sugar, such as a rapid heartbeat.

-Like all drugs, beta-blockers can interact with a number of other medications.
+Like all drugs, beta-blockers can interact with several other medications.
 These include:

 • antihypertensives, which lower blood pressure